 Why do we want to help?

-We use the natural ability of each dog and their desire to work to complete these skills.
-So instead of hunting for birds for example, we train the dog to search for people, drugs, explosives, digital storage devices, weapons and cash.
+The Police and Fire service use the natural ability of each dog and their desire to work to complete these skills.
+So instead of hunting for birds for example, the dogs are trained to search for people, drugs, explosives, digital storage devices, weapons and cash.

 - Tracking offenders and missing people